Best Stablecoins, Rated and Reviewed for 2024

 The USD Coin was developed by the Centre Consortium, founded by Circle, a peer-to-peer payments company based in Boston, Massachusetts.
 In August 2023, Circle and Coinbase closed the Centre Consortium, resulting in Circle gaining full governance of USDC.

-Each USDC token has a corresponding $1 U.S, either as cash or cash equivalent invested in an owned account.
-Decentralization is ensured by allowing numerous projects to join a network of USDC issuers overseen by the Circle project, each of which maintains its cash reserves to stabilize the tokens it issues.
+Each USDC token has a corresponding $1 U.S. as cash or equivalent invested in an owned account.
+Decentralization is ensured by allowing numerous projects to join a network of USDC issuers overseen by the Circle project.
+Each of these maintains its cash reserves to stabilize the tokens it issues.

 A new coin is created whenever someone buys or acquires USDC via currency conversion.
 When this happens, it is matched by an equal amount of US dollars deposited in independent currency reserves, either as cash or short-term US treasuries.

-Tether holds the distinction of being one of the earliest stablecoins.
-Tether Limited, Inc. launched it in 2014 – 2015.
-Tether is owned by a Hong Kong-based company called iFinex Inc., which also owns Bitfinex, one of the largest crypto exchanges in the world.
+Tether is one of the earliest stablecoins, launched in 2014 – 2015.
+Tether is owned by iFinex Inc., a Hong Kong-based company that also owns Bitfinex, one of the largest crypto exchanges in the world.

 On paper, Tether is pegged to the US Dollar in a 1:1 ratio, with cash and cash equivalent reserves fully collateralized.
 US authorities have questioned the validity of these claims, stating that the company sometimes does not hold enough cash/cash equal dollar reserves.

-Recent filings indicate that Tether’s collateral includes a low percentage of cash reserves (around 7%), with the rest being cash equivalents, secured loans, corporate bonds, and other investments.
+Recent filings indicate that Tether’s collateral includes a low percentage of actual cash reserves (around 0.11%), with most reserves in US treasury bills (79.88%) and the rest being in bitcoin, gold, and other investments.

-The link between Bitfinex and Tether was only revealed during the Paradise Papers financial data leak.
+Despite the positive numbers, numerous controversies have plagued Tether over the years.
+The Paradise Papers financial data leak revealed potentially illegal links between Tether and the Bitfinex exchange.
 Since then, there have been numerous controversies surrounding Tether’s ownership and management, with allegations of market manipulation and false advertising.

 Dai is an Ethereum-based stablecoin managed by MakerDAO and developed by the Maker Foundation.
 The team was created by founder Rune Christensen in 2014 as a decentralized autonomous organization or DAO.

-MakerDAO membership is limited to owners of the MKR – the project’s governance token.
+MakerDAO membership is limited to owners of MKR, the project’s governance token.
 Members vote to decide the parameters and future roadmap of the DAI stablecoin.

 Unlike other asset-backed stablecoins, Dai is not pegged to US dollars or gold.
-But it still aims to keep its value pegged at 1:1 to the US dollar through a system of Ethereum smart contracts.
-To create Dai tokens, users must purchase and stake an equal value (in U.S. Dollars) of Ethereum tokens.
+However, it still aims to keep its value pegged at 1:1 to the US dollar through a system of Ethereum smart contracts.
+To create Dai tokens, users must purchase and stake an equal value (in US dollars) of Ethereum tokens.

-Volatility in Ethereum severely affected Dai’s stability in 2020.
+Ethereum volatility severely affected Dai’s stability in 2020.
 As a result, MakerDAO has shifted much of its reserves to USD Coin, one of the most popular stablecoins in terms of market cap.
 Each Dai token is backed by 62% USDC and 29% ETH.

 True USD is another dollar-backed stablecoin with collateral held in a 1:1 ratio.
 Launched in 2018, the crypto resides on TrustToken, a platform designed to create various asset-backed tokens.
 TUSD is one of the several cryptos launched by the TrustToken team.